rtek1000/H4-50POM-S-W-BT/README.md

 Pelco D output sample (Captured with Hercules program):
 Via Website (http://'ip_camera_address') [ip_camera_address: 192.168.1.112 etc]

-Notes:
-- All '{xx}' data is in hexadecimal value
+Note 1: All '{xx}' data is in hexadecimal value
-- The stop command is sent when the button is released.
+Note 2: The function command is sent only once when the button is pressed.
-- The function command is sent only once when the button is pressed.
+Note 3: The stop command is sent when the button is released.

 - Stop:
 - - {FF}{01}{00}{00}{00}{00}{01}